OSGeo/gdal/doc/source/user/errors.rst

 Overview
 --------

-This page describes the GDAL error codes that may be returned by GDAL command-line tools and the Python API.
+This page describes GDAL error codes that may appear in command-line error output or be reported by the Python API.
 Each GDAL error code is listed below with:

 * a brief description,